hamzahamidi/ionic-google-maps/README.md

-# mapapp
+# ionic-google-maps
-A simple Ionic 2 project using google maps api Implementation of directions
+A simple Ionic 3 project using google maps api Implementation of directions